near/docs/docs/2.develop/4.testing/integration/integration.md

 ### Environmental Variables
 You will notice in the code that the variables `nearlib` and `nearConfig` are never declared.
-This is because they are environmental variables setted up by jest.
+This is because they are environmental variables set by jest.
 - `nearlib` refers to the `near-api-js` library, which enables to interact with the NEAR network.
 - `nearConfig` is an object with information such as the contract's address, and its keys